leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 Beep boop invalid password
 ```

 Ok, `poo` is not the password.
 If we run `strings` over the binary we could maybe narrow it down.
-A good string to search for would also be _"What do you enter?"_.
+A good string to search for would be _"What do you enter?"_.
 I usually `grep` for these types of things to narrow a match down with a little bit of context using the `-A` and `-B` flags to print me some data before and after a match.
 The output from `strings` over a binary can be noisy, so this is a bit of a habit I guess.

 ```text
 elf@aaa8cc7e08d2 ~ $ strings door | grep -i "what do you enter" -A 10 -B 10